clarktrimble/ba-blog/content/blog/stator/index.md

 Of some small interest, is the `Value` interface in `Point`.
 It embeds `fmt.Stringer` and supports ints and floats for now.
-Stringifying the values here would have worked as well, but hanging on to the numbers a little longer "feels" right.
+Storing the values as strings here would have worked as well, but hanging on to the numbers a bit longer "feels" right.

 Another thing emerging from the above sprawl, is the structuring of related points in two layers.
 `PointsAt` holds common infomations and `Points` the gritty details.
-Seems to be working out well!

-Having belabored the runtime collector so thouroughly, I think we'll skip over the prometheus formatter and it's many `Sprintf`s and string builders.
+Having belabored the runtime collector so thouroughly, I think we'll skip over the Prometheus formatter (think `fmt.Sprintf` and `strings.Builder`).

-And at long last a snippet from main putting all this to work:
+And at long last, a snippet from main putting a few collectors to work:

 ```go
 // main.go